ionutbv16/bookstoreunittest/README.md

 # bookstoreunittest
-Angular JS Controller with http get and unit test for the http request
+Angular JS Controller with http get and unit test Jasmine for the http request Data is read from koos.json, we need a local server for not having CORS issues.

 Step to install: